 В. You are a family member of who is your relative either directly or through his or her spouse], who holds the following position at the issuer or an affiliate of the issuer: You are the of that pers [Instruction: To qualify for this investment, the p your or your spouse's parent, grandparent, broth C. You are a close personal friend of close personal friend], who holds the following p osition a it the issuer or an affiliate of the issuer: Was been been that a second factor You have known that person for years. [lasta.cat ion.
-Income the manner of D. You are a close business associate of your close business associate], who holds the foll · owing p osition at the issuel of all allillate of the issuer: You have known that person for years.
+Income the manner of D. D. You are a close business associate of [Instruction: Insert the name of your close business associate], who holds the following position at the issuer or an affiliate of the · owing p osition at the issuel of all allillate of the issuer: You have known that person for years.
 4 V 4.
 Your name and signature By signing thi s form, you confirm that you have read this form a ınd you ı understand the e risks of making this investr nent as identified in t his form.
 You also confirm that you are eligible to make th is investment because you are a family me mber, close personal frier nd or close business associate of the person identif ied in se ection 5 of this form.
-First and last name (please print): Signature: Signature: Date: SECTION 5 TO SECTION 5 TO BE COMPLETED BY THE PERSON WHO CLAIMS THE CLOSE PERSONAL RELATIONSHIP 5.
-Contact pe rson at the Issuer or an affiliate of the Issuer info rmation [Instruction: To be completed by the director, executive officer, control person or founder with whom the purchaser has a close tionship indicated under sections 3B, C or D of this , , - - f -ll lasta a aleta a stale ale a consele a ca [- - + By signing this form, you confirm that you have, or your spouse has, the following relationship with the purchaser: [check the box that applies] [] family relationship as set out in section 3B of this form [] close personal friendship as set out in section 3C of this form [] close business associate relationship as set out in section 3D of this form First and last First and last name of contact person (please print): Telephone: Email: Signature: Signature: Date: 1
+First and last name (please print): Signature: Signature: Date: SECTION 5 TO BE COMPLETED BY THE PERSON WHO CLAIMS T HE CLOS E PERSONAL F RELATIONSHIP 5.
+Contact pe rson at the Issuer or an affiliate of the Issuer info rmation [Instruction:] To be completed by the director, executive officer, (control p erson or found der with whom the purchase r has a close tionship indicated under sections 3B, C or D of this , , - By signing this form, you confirm that you have, or your spouse has, the following relationship with the purchaser: [check the box that applies] [] family relationship as set out in section 3B of this form [] close personal friendship as set out in section 3C of this form [] close business associate relationship as set out in section 3D of this form First and last name of contact person (please print): Telephone: Email: Signature: Signature: Date: 1